CBS wins TV premiere week, Fox tops in 18-49s

-LOS ANGELES Revamped comedy "Two and A Half Men" helped CBS become the most watched U.S. TV network for the third straight opening week of the new season, but Fox was tops with 18-49 year-old viewers, television ratings showed on Tuesday.
+LOS ANGELES, Sept 27 Revamped comedy "Two and A Half Men" helped CBS become the most watched U.S. TV network for the third straight opening week of the new season, but Fox was tops with 18-49 year-old viewers, television ratings showed on Tuesday.

 CBS ended the key debut week with a leading 12.1 million average viewers in primetime, followed by ABC with 9.9 million, Fox at 8.4 million and NBC luring 7.5 million, media research company Nielsen said.